EdDataScienceEES/tutorial-jackegriffin/index.md

 #### 3(g).
 Nesting the LPI data

-Let's havea look again at the LPI dataset.
-I want to calculate the average population within each family and add it as a new column using `mutate()`.
+Let's take another look at the LPI dataset.
+We want to calculate the average population within each family and add it as a new column using `mutate()`.

 Based on the example above, why do you think the following code doesn't work?
 ```
 LPI_nested %>%
   mutate(avg_pop = mean(data$Family))
 ```
-We were hopeing that this code would extract the Family column from each data frame.
-But we are applying the mutate() to the column, which itself doesn't have an entry called Family since it's a list of a data frame.
+We were hoping the code would extract the `Family` column from each data frame, but the issue is that `mutate()` is being applied to the data column, which is a *list* of data frames.
+The data column itself doesn't directly contain a `Family` column, as it stores lists of data frames, not simple vectors.

-How can we access the Family column of the data frames stored in the data list?
+To access the `Family` column from the data frames within the `data` list, we can use a `map()` function.
-Using a map function of course!

-Think of an individual data frame as `.x`.
-Again, we will first figure out the code for calculating the mean life expectancy for just the first entry of the column.
-The following code defines `.x` to be the first entry of the data column (this is the data frame for Phasianidae).
+In this approach, we treat each individual data frame in the list as `.x`.
+To start, we can first calculate the mean population for just the first entry in the list, which corresponds to the `Phasianidae` data frame.
+This step helps us figure out the necessary code to calculate the value for the first entry before applying the same logic to the entire list of data frames.
 ```
 # The first entry of the "data" column
 .x <- LPI_nested %>%